cis3296f22/ottomh/README.md

 # OTTOMH: A Party-Thinking Game for The Web

-FOR social game players WHO are looking for a game to play.
+FOR social game players WHO are looking for a web-based thinking game to play over the internet.
 THE OTTOMH game is a web-based party trivia game THAT challenges players to come up with as many words that start with a certain letter and belong to a certain category in a set amount of time while competing against other players.

 UNLIKE physical board games, OTTOMH is easier to setup and can be played by geographically distributed players.
 OUR PRODUCT provides a user-friendly, web-based experience similar to the popular board game Scattegories, allowing players to exercise their brains while having a good time.

 ## Live Demo
 [https://ottomh.herokuapp.com](https://ottomh.herokuapp.com)